 Finally, please note that Rotosound strings are designed with particular core/cover ratios to enhance the upper harmonics and free up overtones.
 It is possible that an inherent intonation fault with your instrument might not show up with strings that have a more restricted harmonic content.
 So the problem has always been there but never noticeable.

 Strings do break prematurely sometimes for all different reasons and in different places along the string’s length.
 Knowing where the string broke can help to identify the cause.
 It could be a manufacturing fault, material problem or incorrect fitting.
-You should go back to the seller for a replacement but if this proves difficult then contact us using the form below.

 Due to the high level of applications and as we are only able to fulfil a small percentage of endorsements requests we must ask that applicants meet a certain criteria.